Skip to main content

 The most fixable and most neglected.

 Most contractors don't measure billing speed — the number of days between completing a job and sending the first invoice.
-The best contractors I've worked with progress-bill before the job is complete (negative billing days).
-The median invoices about 1 day after completion.
-The bottom quartile waits 5-10+ days.
+The best contractors progress-bill before the job is complete (negative billing days).
+But the often-cited 1-day median is misleading — it includes those progress billers.
+Among contractors who invoice after completion, the median delay is 7 days.
+One in four waits over two weeks.
+10% wait a full month.

 Every day you delay an invoice is a day you delay getting paid.
 If your payment terms are Net 30, and you invoice 10 days after completion, your effective payment cycle is 40 days.
 At Net 30 with same-day invoicing, it's 30 days.
 That 10-day gap, across your entire portfolio, adds up to tens or hundreds of thousands in cash flow drag.